ssarahs-lab/project2-moodtracker/README.md

 ## Issues to work on:

-- Deployment issues with Heroku, potential move to fly.io (?)
+- Deployment issues with Heroku, page load takes a while on Render, to be investigated; potential move to fly.io (?)
 - Improve security measures for users,
   1. auth0
   2. add validation measures to backend